Skip to content

 Pearl 2.5–4.5 DO NOT SOAK PROHIBITED Acids; cosmetics; dryness

-How to Clean Rings by Material?
+How to Clean Gemstone Rings by Metal?

 Every metal has a personality.
 Here is how to treat yours with the respect it deserves.